muggy8/require-once/README.md

 trying to maintain that as your project grows will become difficult as you forget that each time you add a file, you'll need to add it to all the index pages and so on. but what if you just added a new dependency at the top of the file you're working on. for example you can have a rsa.js depend on genRSAKey.js and when you include rsa.js you automatically include the generator as well and when you init your app, your app will just get all the required stuff by itself.

 ## <script> tags in the index?
 and now that you are loading your dependencies and modules off the network in your javascipt, you can remove them from your html responses. however if you still have them there, there's really no harm since most browsers are pretty good about caching and reusing them.
-Ideally, the library will detect already loaded assets in the page but that would be too complicated so meh~
+Ideally, the library will detect already loaded assets in the page but there's no real good way of implementing this since Script tags dont really tell you what has loaded successfully and what hasn't.
+If you have a creative solution, please feel to submit pull requests to this project and let me know

 ## Sharing code with Node
 If you are like me and you like to write code that is shared between Node and Browser for whatever reason, you can do so in the following way